 The Home and School Association provides support and encouragement to the students, staff, and families of Sacred Heart School by sponsoring various activities and celebrations throughout the school year.
 All parents/grandparents are automatically members of this association.

-Sacred Heart School Board
+Sacred Heart Advisory Board

-The Sacred Heart School Board is a consultative board to the Principal and Pastor/Parish Life Director.
+The Sacred Heart Advisory Board is a consultative board to the Principal and Pastor/Parish Life Director.
 Its responsibilities include marketing, as well as developing and evaluating school policies and goals including the formulation of future plans for the school.
 It is also responsible for developing various means to finance the school.

 Scouting (Boys and Girls)